 Services that are covered for you What you must pay when you get these services There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home IN NETWORK There is no coinsurance, health agency.
-You must be homebound, which means
+Home health agency care

+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.